 - Material is delivered electronically and is distance taught.
 There are eight fortnightly online teaching sessions.

-- There is no single textbook that encompasses the material covered in this paper.
-However,
+There is no single textbook that encompasses the material covered in this paper.
+Modules will include presentations, key papers and readings.

 - Graduate Attributes Emphasised